SkylineCommunications/dataminer-docs/connector-help/connector_help/ETL Systems VTR-10.md

 - **Get community string**: The community string in order to read from the device.
 The default value is *public*.
 - **Set community string**: The community string in order to set to the device.
 The default value is *private*.

-## Usage
+**Serial connection using TCP:**

+- **IP address/host**: The polling IP of the device, e.g. *10.11.12.13.*
+- **Port number**: The port of the connected device, by default 4000.
+- **Device address**: By default 65

-### General Page
+### Web Interface

+The web interface is only accessible when the client machine has network access to the product

+## How to Use

+The element created with this driver consists of the following page:

-This page displays general information about the device, such as:
+- **General**: Displays general information about the device such as SummaryAlarm, CPU Temperature and Fan Status.

-- **Summary Alarm**
-- **CPU Temperature**
-- **Fan Status**
-- Etc.

-### Matrix Page

-This page displays the matrix containing the connections present on the device.
+- **Matrix**: Displays the matrix containing the connections present on the device.
+- **Inputs**: Displays a table with the configuration and readings of the inputs.
+- **Outputs**: Displays a table with the configuration of the outputs.
+- **Trap Configurations**: Allows you to configure the traps receiver.
+- **Configuration**: Allows you to configure the matrix/device.

-The matrix interface allows the user to do the following actions:
+The matrix interface allows you to do the following actions:

 - Set a new connection, by clicking on the desired connection.
   Note that setting a new connection can disconnect an existing connection.
 - Edit the labels, by right-clicking in the matrix and selecting **Edit**.
-On the pop up page, the field description of the desired output or input should then be changed.
+On the pop-up page, the field description of the relevant output or input should then be changed.

-### Inputs Page

-This page displays a table with the configuration and readings of the inputs.

-### Outputs Page

-This page displays a table with the configuration of the outputs.

-### Trap Configurations Page

-On this page, the user can configure the traps receiver.

-### Configuration Page

-On this page, the user can configure the matrix/device.

-### Web Interface

-This page displays the web interface of the device.